- Catalog of Books

 You will increase your speed of learning of Chinese medical characters, continue to deepen your understanding by studying quotes from the medical classics, and begin to study grammar.
 In Block B you will study the basics of classical Chinese grammar, and in Block C you will read and translate excerpts from classical medical literature.
 Subjects are: organ theory; channel theory; and pulse qualities.
 We will also discuss more single characters, such as those appearing in acupoint names and a series of characters used in terms for therapeutic principles.
 Names of medicinals and formulas will be discussed as well.

-Block B (current session) will run from October 2013 to March 2014, (next session) from May 2014 to November 2014, and Block C from May 2014 to November 2014.
+Block B (current session) will run from from October 2014 to March 2015, and Block C from April 2015 to November 2015.
 To enter Block B and C, you need to pass the exam of the previous block.
 Please contact Herman if you wish to directly enroll in B & C. The final examination will consist of translating a simple text.

 Literature for Block B